DrakenWan/Yale3/README.md

 I will keep posting timed updates here.
 In future will shift these somewhere else if I have time

+#### Update(dated: 20th February, 2023)

+- Completed the code for education section extraction.
+I have tested it only on one profile.
+Need to test on other profiles too.
+You may notice the code has been recycled from the `extractCert` method.
+LinkedIn has made their HTML document very consistent in last update.
+Most of the anchor part of the code can be simply copied from any of the other sections.
+Can make some of these common variables common for these different manual extraction methods but it will be cumbersome.

 #### Update(dated: 29th December, 2022)

 - I have fixed the extraction of `experience section`.
 It is working fine for 30 LinkedIn profile pages I verified it with.